 Common Goal seeks to change the game for good.
 Players, managers, fans and even clubs pledge 1% of their salary or revenue to programmes that use football as a vehicle for change.
 It’s the game’s chance to give back to a world that has given it so much.

-It was his sort of exposure which has encouraged more and more player pledges, as well managers, UEFA executives and even the first professional club FC Nordsjælland.
+It was this sort of exposure which has encouraged more and more player pledges, as well as managers, UEFA executives and even the first professional club FC Nordsjælland.
 To date, the movement has helped donate over $1m towards football-for-good projects around the world.